 When these servos are commanded to move, they will move to the position and hold that position.
 If an external force pushes against the servo while the servo is holding a position, the servo will resist from moving out of that position.
 The maximum amount of force the servo can exert is called the torque rating of the servo.
 Servos will not hold their position forever though; the position pulse must be repeated to instruct the servo to stay in position.

-Types of Servo MotorsThere are two types of servo motors - AC and DC.
-AC servo can handle higher current surges and tend to be used in industrial machinery.
+Types of Servo MotorsThere are two types of servo motors: AC and DC.
+AC servos can handle higher current surges and tend to be used in industrial machinery.
 DC servos are not designed for high current surges and are usually better suited for smaller applications.
 Generally speaking, DC motors are less expensive than their AC counterparts.
 These are also servo motors that have been built specifically for continuous rotation, making it an easy way to get your robot moving.
 They feature two ball bearings on the output shaft for reduced friction and easy access to the rest-point adjustment potentiometer.

-Servo Motor ApplicationsServos are used in radio-controlled airplanes to position control surfaces like elevators, rudders, walking a robot, or operating grippers.
+Servo Motor ApplicationsServos are used in radio-controlled airplanes to position control surfaces like elevators, rudders, walking a robot or operating grippers.
 Servo motors are small, have built-in control circuitry and have good power for their size.

 Of course, you don't have to know how a servo works to use one, but as with most electronics, the more you understand, the more doors open for expanded projects and projects' capabilities.
-Whether you're a hobbyist building robots, an engineer designing industrial systems, or just constantly curious, where will servo motors take you?
+Whether you're a hobbyist building robots, an engineer designing industrial systems or just constantly curious, where will servo motors take you?